sunilsky92/DataVisualizer/README.md

 # DataVisualizer
-This Code is Completely is Python module and using streamlit library to visual CSV data in dashboard
+This Code is Completely in Python Language and using streamlit library to visual CSV data in dashboard